- General Instructions

 Representative's powers of attorney recorded on the CAF.

-Representatives may receive a list of their powers of attorney recorded on the CAF by following the instructions for submitting requests at www.irs.gov by clicking the link "Freedom of Information Act" at the bottom of the page, then clicking the link "Routine access to IRS Records," and then clicking the link "CAF Client Listing Request."
+Representatives may receive a list of their powers of attorney recorded on the CAF by following the instructions for submitting requests at IRS.gov/FOIA by clicking the link "Routine access to IRS Records," and then clicking the link "CAF Client Listing Request."

 We ask for the information on this form to carry out the Internal Revenue laws.
 Form 2848 is provided by the IRS for your convenience and its use is voluntary.
 If you choose to designate a representative to act on your behalf, you must provide the requested information.
 Section 6109 requires you to provide your identifying number; section 7803 authorizes us to collect the other information.
 We use this information to properly identify you and your designated representative and determine the extent of the representative's authority.
 Failure to provide the information requested may delay or prevent honoring your Power of Attorney designation.